r0sh1ddy/Depression-Anxiety-predictor-for-High-School-Students-in-Kenya/README.md

-# Mental Health Screening App - Kenya
+# Mental Health Screening - Kenya
 # AdolescentMind: Predicting Anxiety and Depression in Adolescents
 ## Project Overview
 This project develops an **AI-powered screening tool** to predict depression (PHQ-8) and anxiety (GAD-7) symptoms among adolescents in Kenya.
 Using machine learning trained on local survey data, it powers an **interactive web app** that provides early mental health risk assessments aligned with Kenya’s *Mental Health (Amendment) Act, 2022*.
 >  **Disclaimer:** This tool is for **screening**, not diagnosis.
 > For professional help, consult a qualified healthcare provider.
 ## Business Understanding
 Mental health challenges among adolescents are rising.
 The **WHO (2023)** reports that 1 in 7 teenagers (ages 10–19) experience a mental health disorder.
 This project aims to create a **data-driven early detection system** using responses from the PHQ-9 and GAD-7 questionnaires plus demographic information to identify students at risk of depression or anxiety.
 **Objectives:**
 - Build models that classify risk levels for depression and anxiety.
 - Improve early screening access in schools through an interpretable AI app.
 - Support national mental health policies focused on prevention and education.
 ## Methodology
 1. **Data Preparation:** Cleaned, encoded, and scaled demographic and screening data.
 2. **EDA:** Used `seaborn` and `matplotlib` to visualize distributions, correlations, and outliers.